Experience the Most Intelligent DISC Profile

 What are the potential weaknesses in an S type personality?

 S styles need stability and security and, therefore, need help with changes.
 They may be too willing to help out and at times are taken advantage of by others.
 Type S personality styles can be too slow, stuck on the status quo, indecisive, stubborn and even quietly resentful.
 S types are not always direct when communicating and avoid giving feedback to others who may need it.

 - May fall into a non-developing routine

 Typical careers for an S style personality

-S styles tend to thrive in predictable, calm, and cooperative environments.
+Type S personality styles tend to thrive in predictable, calm, and cooperative environments.
 They are comfortable with consistent and stable work.
 They want their work to be meaningful and have a more significant contribution to the organisation while operating in their area of expertise.

 Jobs best suited to S behaviours are:

 It's important to note that your DISC personality type does not limit your career opportunities in any way.
 It simply helps you understand what behaviours will take energy and which come naturally to you.